minprog/uva-prog-ink/40 Reference/10 Appliance/20 Mac.md

 ## Installation with VMware Fusion on Mac

-Download VMware Fusion as follows:
+Download VMware Fusion as follows by [clicking this link](https://www.vmware.com/go/tryfusion).

-* to be inserted

 Double-click the file you just downloaded (which is likely in your **Downloads** folder) in order to "mount" VMware Fusion’s icon on your desktop.

 A window should open.
 Drag the **VMware Fusion** (or **VMware Fusion.app**) icon in that window to your **Applications** folder.

-Download the Appliance itself at (to be inserted).
+Download the Appliance itself at <http://mprog.uvastudent.org/CSUvA_vmware.ova>.
 That file is over 1GB in size, so it might take a while to download.

 Once the file has finished downloading, check whether its name ends in `.ova` or `.ovf`.
 There appears to be a bug in Chrome whereby `.ova` is incorrectly changed to `.ovf`, so if the file's name does now end in `.ovf`, change it back as follows: